-Your ads appear on the Display Network depending on the type of targeting you use in your campaign.
+Your ads appear on the Display Network depending on the type of targeting that you use in your campaign.
 This article explains your targeting options.

 Your targeting options

-On the Display Network, you can use ad group targeting to help get your ads seen by certain types of people or in certain contexts or content.
+You can use ad group targeting to help get your ads seen by certain types of people or in certain contexts or content.

 However, adding additional items within a given targeting type will broaden your reach.
 For example, if you have targeting for New York and then you add targeting for San Francisco, your reach expands.
 Learn more